 - international schools

 - other entertainment venues that cater to foreigners.

 Destinations with increased terrorist activity

-North Africa and the Middle East are the regions most affected by terrorist attacks.
-Most of the countries here affected by terrorism have an overall advice level or 3 or 4.
+Africa, the Middle East and Central and South Asia are most affected by terrorist attacks.
+Most destinations affected by terrorism in these regions have an overall advice level of 3 or 4.

 When terrorists may attack